LIPS-scheme/lips/REFERENCE.md

 ```
 (reverse list)

-Function will reverse the list or array.
+Function that reverses the list or array.
 If value is not a list
-or array it will throw exception.
+or array it will error.
 ```

 ## round
 ```
 (round number)

-Function calculate round of a number.
+Function that calculates the round of a number.
 ```

 ## s16vector
 ```
 (s16vector v1 v2 ...)

-Create signed 16-bit integer vector from give arguments.
+Create signed 16-bit integer vector (C short) from give arguments.
 ```

 ## s16vector->list